kimptoc/wowactivityfeed/readme.txt

 TODO

+- double check feed updates vs battle.net - showing correct item?

+- cache some info at history top level, eg guild name and thumbnail - so old history items show better, or just "patch" old items using diff

+- prefix guild name with "Guild" in feed title
+- tidy feed more
+-- something changed???
+-- guild member joins/leaves
+-- profession changes
+-- progression/raids changes?
+-- pvp/battleground changes?
+-- talents/glyphs
+-- pets
+-- hunter pets, levels?
+-- titles changes?

+-- some criteria cases come up blank?

+- if after removing above, no changes, then dont report them

 - search/find my char/guild?
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

 - do a "live" load of the char ?

-- track calls to website - where are they coming from (ip, referring site, browser, ...)

-- getting times in the future, esp. from US updates... timezone? maybe times are UTC?

 - mention copyright/trademarks, all are blizzards

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
-- fb to twitter, ok? using Twitter -> fb link working better, get text, no images (and twitterfeed to twitter)
+- fb to twitter, not working? using Twitter -> fb link working better, get text, no images (will twitter stop that...) (and twitterfeed to twitter)

 - fix tests, wowSpec failing too much, refactor wow.coffee